Act-HIB (Haemophilus Type B Polysaccharide Conjugated To Tetanus Protein)

 Overdose Information

-Overdose is very unlikely since Act-HIB is given by healthcare professionals.
-If you have any concerns about the dose your child received, contact your doctor immediately.
+Overdose is unlikely as Act-HIB is administered by a healthcare professional.
+If you have concerns, consult your doctor.

 Frequently Asked Questions